delabassee/jekyll-now/temp/sundar.md

 <center>~</center>

-# Enters Panama _jextract_
+# Enters _jextract_

 In the previous example, we managed to invoke `getpid` from Java without writing any native code wrapper.
-But we have to deal with [method handle](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/invoke/MethodHandle.html), FunctionDescriptor, method handle type, C symbol name, ... just to call a simple C API.
+But we had to deal with [method handle](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/invoke/MethodHandle.html), FunctionDescriptor, method handle type, C symbol name, ... just to call a simple C API.

 This is where **jextract** comes in!
-It is a tool that extracts Java interface(s) from C header file(s).
+It is a Panama tool that generates Java classe(s) from C header file(s).
+Those generated classe(s) handle(s) native symbol lookup, calculate(s) function descriptor from C declaration method handle creation, and present simpler Java static method(s) to invoke the underlying C function(s).
+In short, **jextract** hides some of the underlying details of the Panama Foreign Linker API.

-Let's do the same `getpid` example using **jextract**.
+Let's take the same `getpid` example but using **jextract**.

 ```c
 // simple header file that contains C declaration